OPM Retirement Processing Times 2026: How Long You'll Actually Wait

 Whether you filed digitally or on paper is the biggest factor in how long you'll wait.

-Digital applications now process nearly three times as fast as paper — a gap that widened significantly from the January ratio.
+Digital processes about five and a half weeks faster than paper.
 Digital forms catch missing fields before submission, OPM staff can access files without handling physical mail, and digital submissions enter the queue immediately instead of waiting on the postal service.

 Should you switch to digital?